Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---

 ### 📁 Configuring LocationToAccountId with xcm-builder
+- Defines how we convert a multilocation into a local accountId.
+- Useful when we want to withdraw/deposit tokens from a multilocation-defined origin
+- Useful when we want to dispatch as signed origins from a multilocation-defined origin.

-This will define how we convert a multilocation into a local accountId.
+Notes: This will define how we convert a multilocation into a local accountId.
 This is useful when we want to withdraw/deposit tokens from a multilocation-defined origin or when we want to dispatch as signed origins from a multilocation-defined origin.

-Xcm-builder allows us to configure LocationToAccountId conversions in an easy manner.
-Let's look at our options:
+---v
+### 📁 Configuring LocationToAccountId with xcm-builder

 1. `Account32Hash`: The most generic locationToAccountIdConverter.
 It basically hashes the multilocation and takes the lowest 32 bytes to make a 32 byte account.